 Telling them to stop using does about as much good as telling an adult drug user just to quit.
 It doesn’t work this way.
 Addiction is a disease of the brain with physical symptoms.
 Depending on the substance, your teen may have to undergo an alcohol, stimulant, painkiller, or heroin detox.

 Detoxification usually takes place at a facility on an inpatient basis.
 It allows for the safe withdrawal from a substance that includes medical monitoring.
-Treatments include:
+It is important to receive professional help when detoxing.
+Withdrawal symptoms can be very intense and can cause a number of health complications.
+It is important to have support with the proper training to be there in case of an emergency.

 - Chiropractic care supports physical well-being while your teen undergoes treatment